-Olick the [ ☐] in the upper right of the preview window to close the preview window.
+Click the [♠] in the Upper left of the preview window to close the preview window.

-By selecting the [Preview] menu > [AF points] in the preview window, you can display the AF points selected in the camera at the time of shooting.
-However, AF points are not displayed for images whose image size has been changed and then been converted and saved (p.93), images for which you selected an effect other than [Shot settings] as correction of fisheye lens distortion aberration, or images which have had settings specified during RAW processing on the camera for distortion correction or chromatic aberration correction.
+By selecting the [Preview] menu ▶ [AF points] in the preview window, you can display the AF points selected in the camera at the time of shooting.
+However, AF points are not displayed for images whose image size has been changed and then been converted and saved (p.95), images for which you selected an effect other than [Shot settings] as correction of fisheye lens distortion aberration, or images which have had settings specified during RAW processing on the camera for distortion correction or chromatic aberration correction.